OWASP/www-event-appsecil/2025/index.md

 ## Location and time

 The annual OWASP AppSec Israel 2025 conference will be held this year in Pavilion 10 of the The <a href="https://expotelaviv.co.il/en/" target="_blank">Tel Aviv Expo</a>, in central Tel Aviv, Israel.
-We are excited to have a bigger and better location to improve the experience for all participants!

 There are parking lots in the complex, and it is also very easily reachable by car or public transportation.